CSC207-UofT/course-project-aarves/phase2/progress_report.md

 During our refactoring process, we first considered packaging by feature.
 However, this proved to be difficult since there were a lot of files that shared similar attributes.
-We ended up packaging by the layers of clean architecture(entities, use cases, controllers) because it was more efficient (used the crc cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
-We are currently unsure about how to organize our serializer files(the Interface, AccountSerializer, ReviewSerializer), because it does not cleanly meet any of the actual layers of clean architecture without a violation.
+We ended up packaging by the layers of clean architecture (entities, use cases, adapters) because it was more efficient (used the CRC cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
+As we created more classes, some packages got subpackages based on the domain the classes were related to (accounts, locations, reviews).

 ## Design Patterns ##

-Dependency Injection Design Pattern:
+_**Dependency Injection Design Pattern:**_

-To better demonstrate Clean Architecture, we added the Dependency Injection Design Pattern in InputController.java and InputGateway.java by following the Interface Injection method of design. i.e, we created an interface called AccountManagerDependency.java and then injected it in the two adapter classes.
-The benefits of implementing dependency injection include:
+To better demonstrate Clean Architecture, we added the Dependency Injection Design Pattern throughout the code, as seen in the various injector classes at each layer.
+When the app starts, `AppInjector` is called to inject app dependencies into the framework layer, then it calls `AdapterInjector` which injects dependencies for the interface adapter layer of Clean Architecture.
-- The InputController and InputGateway classes are not responsible for creating an instance of an AccountManager.
-Instead, an instance of the class in passed into the injectAccountManager method.
-This adheres better to clean architecture by decoupling the Input classes and AccountManager.
+Then, an injector is called to inject dependencies for each domain of the use cases layer (accounts, locations, reviews).

+_**Observer Design Pattern:**_

+We used an observer design pattern so that whenever the user logs in, the observable `AccountManager` notifies both the `ReviewManager` and `BookmarkManager` observers about the new user and retrieves the user's reviews and bookmarks.
+Previously, the `AccountManager` would directly call the managers, which led to increase coupling between use cases.
+This way, it is much more decoupled and open to extension, as if a new manager for another aspect were to be made, it would simply need to be injected as another observer.

+_**Adapter Design Pattern**_

+The adapter design pattern was used in `AccountDAOAdapter`, `LocationDAOAdapter`, and `ReviewDAOAdapter` to adapt between the Room database's automatically implemented data access objects / data entities, which were specific to the Room database's implementation, and our data access code.
+This would allow for us to easily switch out to another type of database by simply creating new adapters for the new database, and also allows for easier testing as we can have a simple in-memory implementation for testing purposes.
+We ended up doing so, which is explained more in the testing section.

+_**Repository Design Pattern**_

+The repository pattern was used to provide a collection-like interface for `Review`s to be added, removed, and retrieved.
+This allowed for the use case interactors to be ignorant of the persistence mechanisms and encapsulated the data access logic.
+Since the repository pattern is supposed to interact with domain level objects (i.e. entities in the Clean Architecture case), this meant the use case interactors did not have to deal with data transfer objects, instead using `Review` entities only.

+_**Simple Factory Design Pattern:**_

+A simple factory design pattern is used in `LocationDataMapper`, which creates differing subclasses of `Location` based on the type of location according to the database record.

 ## Use of Github Features ##